alih6051/Diva/README.md

-# Mytheresa - Clone
+# Diva - A Clone of Nykaa.com

-Mytheresa is an online shopping destination for men and women's luxury clothing, bags, shoes, and accessories.
+Diva is a clone of Nykaa.com.
+It sells beauty wellness and fashion products.
+The brand specialises in facilitating an extensive collection of cosmetics, skincare, haircare, fragrances, bath and body, luxury as well as wellness products for both women and men.

-The project has been completed within the duration of 5 days.
-I learnt a lot during the course of this project.
+It was a collaborative project made by 3 members Executed in 5 days.
+Team lead- Mohd Hasan Ali 1: Rohit Member-1: Masum Raja Member-3: Sachin Kumar

 Original website link: https://www.mytheresa.com/int_en